One of The Most Common Problem Areas

 About The Thigh Lift

-The goal of a thigh lift is to address this condition; excess and saggy skin of the thighs.
+The goal of a thigh lift at Face Center LA is to address this condition; excess and saggy skin of the thighs.
 By a combination of removing and tightening the remaining skin of the things, patients can achieve tighter and firmer legs that will give patients the freedom to wear revealing clothes once again, with more youthful and contoured thighs.

 The medial thigh lift removes excess skin of the upper inner thigh and addresses laxity in the skin by making an incision that runs from the inner thigh near the groin towards the patients back along the crease of the buttock.
 From here, excess skin can be removed before the incisions are closed and, as is often the case, fat can be removed if liposuction techniques have been requested.
 This allows excess fat to be removed and provides an even more dramatic improvement in appearance.
 The thighs will appear much smoother and firm, even when liposuction techniques are not employed.